 Please try to arrange your child's appointments for after school hours.
 If this is not possible, please inform their teacher of the appointment time.
 Parents/guardians are required to check their child out when they are leaving the school and check in when they return.

-3. SCHOOL ATTENDANCE
+3. SCHOOL ATTENDANCE (LOWER AND MIDDLE SCHOOL PROGRAM)

 Consistent school attendance and timely arrival each day are crucial for academic and personal wellbeing.
 Students are expected to attend and participate in all aspects of the school program.
-The attendance record is a legal document and remains in the student's permanent record.
-HHA follows State of Wisconsin attendance laws and permits 10 days of parental excused absences.
-After that, all absences are marked unexcused unless a note from the doctor is provided.